 Iceland is well known for its glaciers, the majestic sheets of ice which cover large areas of land.
 Whilst most people have heard of them and will have seen pictures from above, not many are able to say they have ventured onto them, let alone been inside.
 Almost by definition, they’re inhospitable places, hard to reach and difficult to appreciate if the weather turns bad.

 Disclaimer: TraveLynn Family received a complimentary tour with Into The Glacier, booked through Hey Iceland, in exchange for coverage on our social media and blog.
 As always, these are all my own words.
 Also, this post contains affiliate links.
 Should you click to purchase, it is an no additional cost to you, but I receive a small commission.

 So what if I told you that in Iceland there is a place where tunnels have been carved into the glacier and you can actually walk inside?
 It’s an absolute must do if visiting Iceland with kids.

-On our recent road trip around North Iceland, we were delighted to be invited by Into The Glacier to venture inside Iceland’s second largest glacier – Langjökull.
+On a road trip around North Iceland, we were delighted to be invited by Into The Glacier to venture inside Iceland’s second largest glacier, Langjökull.
 This glacier tour nicely breaks up the drive between the North, where we were staying at Gauksmýri Lodge, and Reykjavik.